hashicorp/terraform-provider-aws/website/docs/r/glue_user_defined_function.html.markdown

 ## Import

-Glue User Defined Functions can be imported using the `catalog_id:database_name:function_name`.
-If you have not set a Catalog ID specify the AWS Account ID that the database is in, e.g.,
+Import Glue User Defined Functions using the `catalog_id:database_name:function_name`.
+If you have not set a Catalog ID specify the AWS Account ID that the database is in.
+For example:

 ```
 $ terraform import aws_glue_user_defined_function.func 123456789012:my_database:my_func